MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/evaluateoperator.md

 * *PluginName* is the mandatory name of the plugin being invoked.
 * *PluginArg1*, ... are the optional arguments to the plugin.
 * *evaluateParameters*: Zero or more (space-separated) parameters in the form of *Name* `=` *Value* that control the behavior of the evaluate operation and execution plan.
 Each plugin may decide differently how to handle each parameter.
-Please refer each plugin's documentation for specific behavior.
+Refer to each plugin's documentation for specific behavior.

 The following parameters are supported: